Welcome to Year Four

 Autumn 2

 What a superb start to Year 4 you have all made!
-We can’t wait to start to a new and very busy and exciting half term with you all.
+We can’t wait to start a new and very busy and exciting half term with you all.

 After your fantastic ideas for an additional chapter for the Edward Tulane story, we will continue to draft and edit your writing until you are ready to publish!
 We will then move onto diary writing from the perspective of an Anglo-Saxon.
 Please continue to access Spelling Shed on a weekly basis.
 Lots of you are really improving!